Malaysia charges 2 women with murder over Kim Jong Nam airport death

 Malaysian prosecutors on Wednesday charged two women, an Indonesian and a Vietnamese, with murder over the killing of the estranged half-brother of North Korean leader Kim Jong Un more than two weeks ago.

-They said the two women had "common intention" with four others still at large to kill him at around 9 a.m. in a departures hall at Kuala Lumpur International Airport on Feb.
+They said the two women had "common intention" with four others still at large to kill him at around 9 a.m. in a departure hall at Kuala Lumpur International Airport on Feb.
 13.

-Malaysian police said earlier that the two women coated their "bare hands" with a chemical and then wiped them on Kim Jong Nam's face at the time of the attack.
+No plea was recorded, as the Sepang magistrate's court on the outskirts of Kuala Lumpur, where the two suspects were brought in to hear the charge under the protection of special forces personnel carrying machine guns, has no jurisdiction over murder cases.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.